7804 Words | Reading Time: 20 Minutes

 Conventional sales methods teach you that getting the sale is the ultimate goal, but closers aren’t attached to the sale.
 As a closer, you are more focused on the needs of the prospect and ensuring that they are the right fit for the product or service.

 In some situations, closers that sell coaching programs or courses have been called “enrollment coaches” because you sound more like coaches than salespeople.
 You ask questions to find the prospect’s pain points, goals and dreams, and show them how that program or course will lead them closer to that goal.

-A closer is passionate about helping people.
+A High Ticket Closer is passionate about helping people.

 How they are different from other salespeople

 When people hear the word “salesperson”, they are usually reminded of excessive follow up calls from salespeople who are checking in to see if you’ve changed your mind.
 Or they think of tricky people who use underhanded sales tactics to get the sale.